vnicolau99/Project_Assistive_Robotics/Documentation/LabSession1_UR5eonline.md

 ## Deliverable (D1.1)

-The deliverable for this Practical exercise is:

-* the PDF file of your diploma.
+The deliverable for this Practical exercise is the PDF file of your diploma.

-    * Each student has to upload his diploma.
+Each student has to upload his diploma.
 Upload this zip file when the task was created, in the virtual campus, including the name of the student.
-* The “PickPlace.URP” program you have created.
-One program per laboratory group.